|Nutrition Facts (per serving)|

 Gather the ingredients.
 Preheat the oven to 350 F. Prepare a baking sheet by covering with parchment paper.

 In a medium bowl, combine blanched almond flour, keto sugar, melted coconut oil, lemon juice, lemon zest, and sea salt.

 Mix well, breaking up any lumps in the flour and sugar.
 The dough will be slightly crumbly but will press together in your hand.

 Roll into 1-inch balls and place 2 inches apart on the prepared baking sheet.

 Place one whole almond in the center of each ball and press down to flatten slightly.

 Bake in the preheated oven for 10 to 12 minutes until golden brown.
 Because of the high fat content in the almond flour and coconut oil the cookies will still seem slightly soft, but they will firm up as they cool.

 Cool the cookies on the baking sheet for 10 minutes.
 Transfer to a wire rack and cool completely.

-Because of the high fat content in the almond flour and coconut oil, it is best to store these cookies in an airtight container in the refrigerator.
+It is best to store these cookies in an airtight container in the refrigerator.
 They will keep in the refrigerator for up to 2 weeks or can be frozen for up to 6 months.